 Technical Systems

-Your systems include handling technical areas like webhosting, website maintenance and support, installing and updating new applications (e.g. plugins), customization, integration, troubleshooting, etc.
+Your technical systems include handling technical areas like webhosting, website maintenance and support, installing and updating new applications (e.g. plugins), customization, integration, troubleshooting, etc.

-- Who will look after my server?
+- Who looks after my server?

 - Who will fix errors, troubleshoot problems, provide technical support and advice, etc. should anything go wrong?